A wrinkled face, artistes without make-up: Adoor recalls first impression of watching ‘Pather Panchali’ | Entertainment

 - India

-“Let me share with you my joy and pride to have known someone like Ray,'' Adoor, who went to the maestro’s residence in the morning, said.
+“Let me share with you my joy and pride to have known someone like Ray,'' Adoor, who went to the maestro’s residence on Monday morning, said.

+He said ‘Pather Panchali’ finds a place in the list of 10 best films of the world prepared by a leading British magazine.

 Chandra, accompanied by renowned sound recordist and academy award winner Resul Pookutty, inaugurated the Ray Renaissance Art Gallery at SRFTI and presented awards to winners of the Satyajit Ray Centenary Students Short Film competition.